 - Visit the summit of Mauna Kea

-Kailua-Kona is beautiful and one of my overall favorite places to stay in Hawaii.
-If a mix of relaxation and adventure sounds like the type of vacation you’d like to have, I recommend staying in Kailua-Kona.
+Kailua-Kona is beautiful and one of my favorite places to stay in Hawaii.
+If a mix of relaxation and adventure sounds like the vacation you’d like, I recommend staying in Kailua-Kona.
 Here are our favorite accommodations:

-- Best Budget Hotel: Holiday Inn Express & Suites Kailua-Kona – This hotel is a great affordable option located right in the heart of Kailua-Kona town.
+- Budget Hotel: Holiday Inn Express & Suites Kailua-Kona – This hotel is a great affordable option in the heart of Kailua-Kona town.
 It features free daily breakfast, free Wi-Fi, and a fitness center.

-- Best Luxury Hotel: Four Seasons Resort Hualalai – There is nowhere more relaxing and secluded on Hawaii’s Big Island than the Four Seasons Resort.
+- Luxury Hotel: Four Seasons Resort Hualalai – Nothing is more relaxing and secluded on Hawaii’s Big Island than the Four Seasons Resort.
 Three restaurants and multiple swimming pools are available for guests to enjoy.
-You must stop by the saltwater lagoon, King’s Pond, to say hi to Kainalu, the resident Spotted Eagle Ray.
+You must stop by the saltwater lagoon, King’s Pond, to say hi to Kainalu, Spotted Eagle Ray’s resident.

 11. Hilo, Hawaii Island

-Located on the east coast of the Big Island of Hawaii, Hilo is known as a sleepy, rainy town.
-The windward side of the island sees more rain than the leeward side, making this area lush and full of tropical rainforests and cascading waterfalls.
+Hilo is a sleepy, rainy town located on the east coast of the Big Island of Hawaii.
+The island’s windward side sees more rain than the leeward side, making this area lush and full of tropical rainforests and cascading waterfalls.

 This is the closest major town to the famous black sand beach on the Big Island, Punalu’u Beach.
 It’s an hour south, but the drive is well worth it, as you’ll usually find the black sand covered with green sea turtles.